The Dream Passes by the Windows

-"Dream Passes by the Windows" («Ой ходить сон коло вікон»), better known as Oi Khodyt Son Kolo Vikon, is a Ukrainian children's lullaby.
+"Dream Passes by the Windows" (uk), is a Ukrainian lullaby.

-The song is a traditional lullaby for young children, composed of three verses in a minor tone.
-However, as it is a folk song, there are many popular versions of both the lyrics and the melody.
+The song is a traditional lullaby for young children, composed of three verses in a minor key.
+As a folk song, there are many popular versions of both the lyrics and the melody.
 The first recordings of the lyrics were made in the 19th century.
-In particular, in the almanac "Mermaid of the Dniester" in 1837 on page 35.
-There it is marked as "lelial".
-On page 65 of Nikolai Gatsuk's collection "Harvest of the Native Field", published in Moscow in 1857.
+In particular, in the almanac Mermaid of the Dniester in 1837 on page 35, it is marked as "lelial".
+On page 65 of Nikolai Gatsuk's collection Harvest of the Native Field, published in Moscow in 1857.

-The Russian Invasion (the war) is the reason why there are so many covers of the song on YouTube by many people and choirs.
-They covered the song and uploaded their covers of it to YouTube to show their support for the people and children of Ukraine, and that they want to stop the war.